TalhaZubair-debuger/Flight-Booking-App/README.md

-# Flight Booking App

-It was an internship evaluation project, which led me to the Associate Software Engineer's role.
+# Project Overview:
-The Flight Booking App's purpose is to show users all the available flights, search for flights, and let them book single/multiple seats.
-Users can only book flights after signing in.
+The Flight Booking App allows users to effortlessly search for available flights and book single or multiple seats, all within a secure, user-friendly platform.
+To ensure seamless bookings, users can only proceed after signing in.

+# Tech Stack:

+Frontend: Built with ReactJS and state management using Redux Toolkit.
+I utilized Font Awesome v5 icons for a modern interface and implemented robust form validations both on the frontend and backend.

+Backend: Developed using NodeJS, with APIs handling signup, login, user management, flight data operations, and seat booking.
+Key libraries include CORS, mongoose, body-parser, express, and winston-mongodb.

+Security: Session storage is used for storing JSON Web Tokens, ensuring secure and persistent user sessions.

-# Implementation
+# Features:

-I have used ReactJs for front-end and Redux Toolkit for state management.
-I have implemented form validation Frontend as well as in Backend.
-Font awesome v5 icons are used inside the application.
-I have used session storage for storing JSON Web Tokens.
-Home [page lists all the flights available and already booked, which can be shown either in grid form or in tanel.
-The table shows more data than Grid, but both were implemented as per project requirements.

-NodeJs is used for Backend API implementation, and CORS, mongoose, body-parser, express, and winston-mongodb.
-The APIs I have written in the application are signup user, login user, get user, add multiple flights, add single flight, all flights, get single flight, search flights, book seat.
+User Interface: The home page displays all available and booked flights, viewable in either a grid or table format to suit user preferences.

-The project contains complete error handling, form handling, user authentication, authorization, page not found, and all the possible error codes and their responses are implemented.
+Functionality: The app includes comprehensive error handling, user authentication and authorization, and detailed responses for all potential error codes.

-Note: This project was built in 3 working days so no mobile responsiveness is handled.
+Implementation: Despite the tight timeline of just 3 working days, I successfully delivered a fully functional application.
+Please note, mobile responsiveness was not addressed within this timeframe.

 # Screenshots

 ![screencapture-localhost-3000-signup-2024-05-19-18_44_30](https://github.com/TalhaZubair-debuger/Flight-Booking-App/assets/84172830/422760e8-5bdd-4117-8974-a414364181c5)